FuelLabs/sway-standards/docs/src/src-13-soulbound-address.md

 ## Motivation

-A standard enables soulbound assets on Fuel and allows external applications to query and provide soulbound assets, whether that be decentralized exchanges, wallets, or other external applications.
+This standard enables soulbound assets on Fuel and allows external applications to query and provide soulbound assets, whether that be decentralized exchanges, wallets, or other external applications.

 ## Prior Art